The Lantern by Deborah Lawrenson a Book Review

 There is a parallel story, which unfolds throughout the book, that of the Lincels, the family who originally owned the house.
 Most of its members are dead except for Benedicte, who remembers her childhood and growing up in Les Genévriers when houses were lit by oil lamps at night, and there was no running water.
 Interwoven in the tale of Dom and Eve is that of Benedicte, Pierre and Marthe, who lived in the old farmhouse a generation earlier.
 Benedicte is the storyteller who wanted to be a school teacher but stayed home to care for her mother.
 Marthe is the eldest sister who became blind but achieved success in Paris as the founder of a great parfumerie.
 Pierre is the evil one who tortured animals, lied, and manipulated all those around him.

 The Lantern is a love story, a murder mystery, a haunting tale of misunderstanding – but it is also the story of two people desperately searching for happiness, who believe they have found it in this secluded place away from their past lives.
 There are passages about Provence that are so beautifully written that the only way I can do the author justice is to quote her:

 “The haunting began … one afternoon in late summer.
 It was one of those days so intensely alive and aromatic, you could hear as well as smell the fig tree in the courtyard.
 Wasps hummed in the leaves as the fruit ripened and split; globes of warm, dark purple were dropping, ripping open as they landed with sodden gasps.” (p.
 35)

 As an Amazon Associate, the site earns from qualifying purchases.
 Note: if you purchase a book via these links, we receive a small commission that does not impact your price.
-Thank you in advance for supporting the work we do to maintain Perfectly Provence.
+Thank you in advance for supporting our work to maintain Perfectly Provence.